livepatrone/dotfiles/README.md

    cd ~/dotfiles
    ```

-2. Run the install script:
+2. Run the install script (it will check dependencies automatically):
    ```bash
    ./install.sh
    ```